4TechSadiq/bookApp/README.md

 ### Viewing Books

 Go to the homepage to see a list of all books.
-Click on a book title to view its details.
+Click on a details to view its details.

 ### Adding a New Book

-Go to `/books/add/` to add a new book.
-Fill in the details and submit the form.
+Fill the form to add new record.

 ### Updating a Book

-From the book detail view, click the "Edit" button to update the book's information.
-Submit the form to save changes.
+From the Record Table choose Update to update the record.

 ### Deleting a Book